tlevine/dada.pink/data/index.md

 executives, politicians, or rich people.

-In the case of a software engineer becoming a data engineer, a good route is associate with data engineers or data scientists.
-Here are some ways of doing that.
+In the case of a software engineer becoming a data engineer, a good route is to associate with data engineers or data scientists.
+Here are some common ways to do that.

 * Take a corporate training in data science.
 * Write about data science on the internet.
 * Speak at a data conference.

-Advance along these two components happens iteratively.
+Advance along these two components happens in small steps.
 For example, as you conduct yourself more masculinely or get further training, you become more comfortable with the idea of associating with data scientists.
 Similarly, as you associate with more data scientists, you become more convinced that your